mattb-sec/ThreatIntel/index.md

 ## Creating the Python File

 With my API key, I can now use my program to pull information from AbuseIPDB's database.
 Recalling that my goal here is to collect known malicious IP addresses and display them, I know that my program should do the following: Connect with AbuseIPDB, pull a list of malicious IP addresses, and display them in a formatted manner.
+First I will provide my code, then I will give a line-by-line breakdown.
 Here is the first draft of my code:

 ```js